MSC Solves Winter Freeze Emergency

 When MSC’s service technician arrived at the building shortly after 6 AM, the outdoor temperature was 17°F. Interior temperatures hovered in the high 50s, and it was even colder on the loading dock and near exterior doors.
 There were serious concerns that water and sprinkler lines could freeze without immediate action.
 Quickly assessing the situation, our service tech determined that all six make-up air units had tripped on freeze-stat while process exhaust fans had continued running, pulling in approximately 50,000 CFM of the frigid air, so our first action was to stop the exhaust fans.

 An attempt was made to restart the make-up air units, but the freeze-stats tripped again almost immediately.
-Our technician detected a cold discharge temperature below setpoint and theorized that the problem was lack of hot water, but he found that 140°F hot water was circulating and available to all of the unit heaters which were running and attempting to satisfy temperature.
+Our technician detected a cold discharge temperature below setpoint and theorized that the problem was a lack of hot water, but he found that 140°F hot water was circulating and available to all of the unit heaters which were running and attempting to satisfy temperature.

 Next, our service technician looked at the setup of the make-up air units, which were on an elevated steel platform about five feet above the roof.
 A check of the air vents and low-point drains indicated that the system was air-bound and circulating poorly.
 A low-point drain had been left slightly open, allowing water to escape, and as a result, the water/glycol reservoir tank was empty.